Who's affected

 4

-Local media organizations fighting encryption need business support.
-Their ability to cover your community affects your ability to operate in it.
+News organizations fighting encryption need business backing.
+Their ability to cover your community directly affects your ability to operate in it.

-Police encryption isn't a neutral technical decision.
-It has real economic consequences for businesses that depend on public safety information to operate effectively.
+Police encryption isn't a neutral technical upgrade.
+It has real economic consequences for businesses that depend on public safety information to operate.

-When your local police consider encryption, remember: this isn't just about hobbyists and journalists.
-It's about how businesses operate, how communities function, and who bears the costs of government secrecy.
+When your local police consider encryption, this isn't just about hobbyists and journalists.
+It's about how businesses operate, how communities function, and who ends up paying for government secrecy.